BarryJCuda/European-Super-League-Constitution/README.md

 - Minimum bid to get a FA off waivers is $0
 - FAAB dollars are not tradeable, nor will they roll over to next season.
 - Waivers will process on Wednesdays and Saturdays.
-- Free agency/waivers will close following the completion of the playoffs and will not reopen until the conclusion of our rookie draft.
+- Free agency/waivers will close following the completion of the fantasy playoffs and will not reopen until the conclusion of our rookie draft.
 - When free agency/waivers recommence following the rookie draft, each team will receive an off season budget of $300 that will be topped back up to $300 at the start of week 1 of the NFL season.
 Off season waivers will process on Wednesdays and Saturdays.